VictorLevrague/dsb_and_repair/README.txt

 * cd ../

 At this point, user can launch the analysis module:
-* shell$  ./analysis/runAna
-or
-* shell$  ./analysis/runAna macrofile
+* shell$  ./analysis/runAna macrofile output_simulations

 where the macro file allows user to interact with the code.
-Example: ./analysis/runAna analysis.in
+Example: ./analysis/runAna analysis.in output/Copy1

 ## Outputs
 By default, the output of "Analysis" module will be written in 4 different text files: